du82/nonograph/content/about.md

 September 23, 2025

-# About Telegraph-rs
+# About Nonograph
 **A Minimalist Publishing Platform**

-Telegraph-rs is a clean, simple publishing tool inspired by Telegram's Telegraph service, but in no way legally or code-wise related.
-Built in Rust with a focus on simplicity, speed, and elegance.
+Nonograph is a clean, simple publishing tool built in Rust with a focus on simplicity, speed, and elegance.

 **Philosophy**